 Travelling abroad can present extra challenges for those with respiratory disease but with careful planning, preparation, and good self-care many with well-controlled respiratory conditions can travel without experiencing problems .

-All individuals, but particularly those who are at high risk and considered clinically extremely vulnerable to severe COVID-19 disease, should follow current UK recommendations to reduce their risk of infection and consider whether postponing travel is appropriate.
+All individuals, but particularly those who are at high risk and previously considered clinically extremely vulnerable to severe COVID-19 disease, should follow current UK recommendations to reduce their risk of infection and consider whether postponing travel is appropriate.

 Before booking a trip, it is important for travellers to research the destination as well as review the itinerary.
 Difficulties that may be encountered at the destination for those with respiratory conditions include limited resources or expertise for managing complications, triggers; such as pollen or heat could be present in greater quantities; or it may not be possible to accommodate specific requirements, for example there may be no reliable electricity for a CPAP machine.